ese5160/final-project-a07g-a14g-t12-andrew-and-kiet/A07G_README.md

   * Priority: 4 Medium High
   * Trigger: GPIO Interrupt
   * Send the trigger to queue
-  * If valid and not repeated (spam last 30 minutes), start task to Feed and task to send alert to IoT platform
+  * If valid and not repeated (spam last 30 minutes), start task to send alert to IoT platform
 * LED Fading/Status

   * Priority: 1